angular/angular/aio/content/guide/workspace-config.md

 * The `architect/test` section overrides build-option defaults for test builds and supplies additional test-running defaults for the `ng test` command.

 * The `architect/lint` section configures defaults for options of the `ng lint` command, which performs code analysis on project source files.
-The default linting tool for Angular is [TSLint](https://palantir.github.io/tslint/).

 * The `architect/extract-i18n` section configures defaults for options of the `ng extract-i18n` command, which extracts marked message strings from source code and outputs translation files.